Filter & Align: Leveraging Human Knowledge to Curate Image-Text Data: Related Works

-\paragraph{Learning from human knowledge.}
+\subsection{Learning from human knowledge.}

-The integration of human knowledge is becoming progressively instrumental in aligning model behavior with human intent~\cite{actorcritic,neural,webgpt,learningbetter,imagereward,aligning,betteraligning,hive}.
-The key part is to train a reward model \cite{interactive} to directly capture human preferences regarding the outputs generated by the model.
-Recent works propose to utilize reinforcement learning~\cite{ppo} to finetune the language models~\cite{instructgpt} and diffusion models~\cite{imagereward,aligning,hive} with the signal of reward model.
+The integration of human knowledge is becoming progressively instrumental in aligning model behavior with human intent~\citep{actorcritic,neural,webgpt,learningbetter,imagereward,aligning,betteraligning,hive}.
+The key part is to train a reward model \citep{interactive} to directly capture human preferences regarding the outputs generated by the model.
+Recent works propose to utilize reinforcement learning~\citep{ppo} to finetune the language models~\citep{instructgpt} and diffusion models~\citep{imagereward,aligning,hive} with the signal of reward model.
 However, few studies focus on utilizing human knowledge to directly improve dataset quality.
-This work pioneers the exploration of integrating human knowledge with image-text data to relieve the visual and textual misalignment in large-scale image-text datasets.
+This work ventures into this topic, pioneering the exploration of integrating human knowledge with image-text data to relieve the visual and textual misalignment in large-scale image-text datasets.

-\paragraph{Vision-language data.}
+\subsection{Vision-language data.}

-Data is of central importance to the success of vision-language pre-training at scale~\cite{scaleup,flamingo,clip}.
-Early efforts in dataset collection often employ simple but vague cleaning strategies~\cite{cc3m,cc12m,yfcc100m}.
-Recently it has turned to focusing on visual and textual alignment to intricately filter misaligned image-text pairs, \eg, LAION-400M~\cite{laion400m} utilized similarity scores of pre-trained CLIP model~\cite{clip} to filter low-quality image-text pairs.
-Further advancements include CiT~\cite{cit}, which trains models with dynamic training data on the fly, and TL;DR~\cite{tldr}, which learns a trainable codebook separately by image feature extraction and language modeling.
-However, these data-filtering models are typically built upon noisy datasets, therefore potentially being less effective in filtering data.
-Differently, in this work, we directly introduce human preference into data filtering for evaluating dataset quality.
+Data is of central importance to the success of vision-language pre-training at scale~\citep{scaleup,flamingo,clip}.
+Early efforts in dataset collection often employ simple but vague cleaning strategies~\citep{cc3m,cc12m,yfcc100m}.
+Recently it has shifted towards a more meticulous examination of visual-textual congruence, aiming to filter out misaligned image-text pairs more effectively.
+For instance, LAION-400M~\citep{laion400m} utilized similarity scores of pre-trained CLIP model~\citep{clip} to filter low-quality image-text pairs.
+Recently, a series of works have investigated based on the similarity scores of CLIP and BLIP models.
+CiT~\citep{cit} dynamically curates the data during training a CLIP model on the fly.
+Since the proposed dynamic compress method is tied to the adjusting distribution of the CLIP model, retraining is necessary for each new dataset.
+TL;DR~\citep{tldr} initially employs the BLIP model to screen out low-quality image-text pairs coarsely.
+Subsequently, it learns a codebook to cluster and refine the filtering process.
+These data-filtering models are typically built upon noisy datasets, therefore potentially being less effective in filtering data.